Comparing Latch (NASDAQ:LTCH) & Resideo Technologies (NYSE:REZI)

-Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both auto/tires/trucks companies, but which is the better investment?
-We will compare the two businesses based on the strength of their profitability, earnings, dividends, risk, valuation, analyst recommendations and institutional ownership.
+Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both industrial products companies, but which is the superior investment?
+We will compare the two companies based on the strength of their profitability, earnings, valuation, analyst recommendations, risk, institutional ownership and dividends.

+This is a summary of recent ratings and price targets for Resideo Technologies and Latch, as reported by MarketBeat.

 Profitability